 I can't make it to Registration Part 2.
 What should I do?

-If you are unable to attend Registration Part 2 at the time allocated to you, please fill out the late registration form and choose an alternative registration slot.
-Note: Students who apply for late registration must still complete Registration Part 1 by the start of Semester 1 (9 September 2019) in order to commence classes.
+If you are unable to attend your Registration Part 2 slot, you can apply here for late registration.
+Note: Students who apply for late registration must still complete Registration Part 1 online by the start of Semester 1 (9 September 2019) in order to commence classes.